These are The 6 Best Underrated Towns in Hawaii

 What do you want on a Hawaiian holiday?
 Lots of people set off daily to do the things tourists do.

-Crowded beaches with a vacation atmosphere, and busy destinations that let you know you’re in one of the world’s most idyllic places on earth, it's all here for the taking.
+Crowded beaches with a vacation atmosphere and busy destinations let you know you're in one of the world's most idyllic places on earth, and it's all here for the taking.

 Is it even possible?
-Because the Hawaiian Islands are such a well-known place in the world, it’s a fair question.
+It's a fair question because the Hawaiian Islands are such a well-known place globally.

 Many of us want everything that makes an island vacation a big deal and, for some, a once-in-a-lifetime trip.
 There are some, however, who want a more low-key experience.
 Small towns with a more local feel bring something different to their dream vacation.

-Check out some underrated Hawaiian towns that you will hold close long after you return home.
+Check out some underrated Hawaiian towns you will hold close to long after returning home.

 Hanapepe bridge on the island of Kauai in Hawaii